Spring garden at Dumbarton Oaks

 A pebble and flagstone path bordered by peonies and other spring perennials led us deeper into the lower gardens.

-The Pebble Garden features elaborate stonework laid in the shape of a wheat shaft.
+This beautiful space features elaborate stonework laid in the shape of a wheat shaft.
 It is surrounded by trellises of wisteria and low flowerbeds.
-Pairs of stone columns lend a sense of enclosure to the dramatic space.
+Pairs of stone columns lend a sense of enclosure.

 The Pebble Garden